Altruy/Digit-Recognition/README.md

 A multi  layered perceptron learning Neural Network which can recognize 0-9 digits

+The first thing to do is extract the txt files and keep the files in the same directory as the NeuralNetwork The text files are pngs of digits in text format where each image is represented as a matrice of 28 x 28 where each value is the value of a pixel

 The code has Three modes:
-the first thing to do is extract the txt files and keep the files in the same directory as the NeuralNetwork To run either mode you need numpy and matplotlib.pyplot
+To run either mode you need numpy and matplotlib.pyplot

 ### Test mode